quattor/pan/panc-docs/source/pan-book/pan-book.rst

 be used to mark an element that must be overwritten during the processing.

-The ``null`` value deletes the path or global variable to which it is assigned.
+The ``null`` value deletes the path to which it is assigned.
 Most operations and functions will report an error if this value is processed directly.

 Data Manipulation Language (DML)